arielbob/fishing-sim/README.md

 ## Program Instructions

 - WASD to move the fishing rod on the horizontal plane
-- J/K to move camera down/up, respectively
+- J/K to move the fishing rod down/up, respectively
 - Press Space to let go of a caught fish

 ## Demo